 Today, double tees are an ideal solution for projects involving bridges, parking decks, flooring and roofing systems, industrial buildings and more.
 No matter what the application, double tees are spanning longer distances and performing at higher levels than ever before.

-Evan Gurley and Kayla Hanson are technical services engineers with NPCA.
+Evan Gurley and Kayla Hanson, P.E. are technical services engineers with NPCA.

 Sidebar – Double Tee Advantages